 KAI developed an armed battlefield spotter version of the KT-1, the "KO-1", and apparently a number of KO-1s were obtained by the ROKAF.
 An export version, the "KT-1B", was sold to Indonesia, with seven delivered in 2003 and five more delivered in 2005.
 A further improved export version, the "KT-1C", is being promoted on the export market; Senegal ordered four in 2016.
 KAI also signed a deal for 40 "KT-1T" trainers for Turkey in 2007, with an option for 15 more that was exercised in 2015.

-The Turkish KT-1Ts were obtained as a stopgap; Turkish Aerospace Industries is now developing a derivative of the KT-1, the "Hurkus" -- named after Vecichi Hurkus, Turkey's first pilot -- tailored to Turkish Air Force requirements.
+The Turkish KT-1Ts were obtained as a stopgap; Turkish Aerospace Industries is now developing a trainer based on the KT-1, the "Hurkus" -- named after Vecichi Hurkus, Turkey's first pilot -- tailored to Turkish Air Force requirements.
 Three variants are planned: A low-end "Hurkus A" for civilian use, a "Hurkus B" with more advanced cockpit avionics for military use, and an attack-optimized "Hurkus C".
 Initial flight was in August 2013.

 * India has also developed a tandem-seat turboprop trainer, the Hindustan Aerospace LTD (HAL) "HTT-40".
 It is of typical configuration, with initial flight of the first prototype on 31 May 2016, a second prototype following a year later.
 Details are still somewhat unclear.BACK_TO_TOP

 * Having written up the Pilatus turbo-trainer series, it seemed only sensible to add the Tucano series as well.
 Besides, my site has some Brazilian readers, and it was nice to do something to make them happy.